Sinclair Method for Alcohol

 No.

-Due to the way the NHS commissions GP services, it is not possible for your GP to give you a prescription for Naltrexone.
+Due to the way the NHS commissions addiction services, your GP can not provide you with an NHS prescription for Naltrexone.